-- Assess achievements and progress made against planned results, intended and unintended, positive and negative. - Assess how the emerging issues such as SDGs, climate change, COVID-19 etc. impacted outcomes and make recommendations for improving programme response to these issues. - Review effectiveness of the programme results framework, specifically the indicators, baselines and targets assessing how realistic/relevant and measurable they are and make recommendations for improvement or suggest specific amendments/revisions to the targets and indicators as necessary. - Assess effectiveness towards the attainment of results and reflect on how PUNOs, national government stakeholders and county government partners have contributed to the results through the implementation of AWPs activities.

-- Examine if progress so far has led to, or could in the future, catalyse beneficial development effects in the targeted counties (i.e., improved governance, quality service delivery that is integrated and equitably resourced etc.). - Assess the extent to which broader development, gender, youth and other marginalisation aspects of the programme are being monitored effectively.
+- Assess achievements and progress made against planned results, intended and unintended, positive and negative. - Assess how the emerging issues such as SDGs, climate change, leave no one behind focus, COVID-19 etc. impacted outcomes and make recommendations for improving programme response to these issues. - Review effectiveness of the programme results framework specifically the indicators, baselines and targets assessing how realistic/relevant and measurable they are and make recommendations for improvement or suggest specific amendments/revisions to the targets and indicators as necessary. - Assess effectiveness towards the attainment of results and reflect on how participating UN organizations (PUNOs), national government stakeholders and county government partners have contributed to the results through the implementation of AWPs activities. - Examine if progress so far has led to, or could in the future, catalyse beneficial development effects in the targeted counties (i.e., improved governance, quality service delivery that is integrated and equitably resourced etc.). - Assess the extent to which broader development, gender, youth and other marginalization aspects of the programme are being monitored effectively.